 Pub Run – The Gun Inn, Findon

-Still a relatively new location and route for only the second year organised by fellow jogger Mark Friend-James who has very kindly provided the following and it sounds as if we are in for a real treat.
+Still a relatively new location and route for only the third year organised by fellow jogger Mark Friend-James who has very kindly provided the following and it sounds as if we are in for a real treat.
+Last years evening was epic!!
 Dogs very welcome but please note the comments below, especially about the ponies now on Cissbury.

 “The route I have designed is approx. 5 ½ miles in length.
 It starts in Findon Village and consists of a 4 ½ miles of trail/track with a final 1 mile road descent back into the village.
 To start we will run past the famous Findon stables & gallops (where Aldiniti was trained to win the 1981 Grand National – remember the film “Champions with John Hurt“) which is a steady climb before flattening out and joining the track to Cissbury (which is part of the Stinger Marathon and 3 Forts course).
 We are going to then run on a single track that loops around the back of Cissbury Ring before cutting right through its centre where we head for the trig point at the summit with two fantastic team photo opportunities.
 We then drop down a single track that takes us to the foot of Cissbury Ring, run along the base before making a short climb to the top car park before dropping back down along the tarmac road that takes us past the green where the sheep fair is held and back to the pub for a bite to eat.

 Apart from the road which is really perfect for running on, the trail will have the usual trips hazards, pot holes, loose rocks, flint, roots and can be slippery in places.
 It is very dry at the moment but I always wear my trail shoes.